 Become a Foster Care Volunteer

 No experience is necessary to become a Foster Volunteer!
 We recommend that anyone interested in becoming a foster volunteer for the Longmont Humane Society attend a volunteer orientation session, though it is not required.
 At the volunteer orientation, you will have the opportunity to apply as a foster care volunteer.
 Please note that due to COVID-19 restrictions, Foster Care orientations are not being conducted at this time.

-If you are interested in becoming a foster parent please read these common questions about fostering, complete the Foster Care Application and then bring it to the shelter or email it to our Foster Department.
+If you are interested in becoming a foster parent please read these common questions about fostering and then complete a Foster Care Application.
+Please email your completed application to our Foster Department.